ubisoft/vrtist/README.md

 # VRtist

-VR scene exploration and set dressing.
+VRtist is a Virtual Reality tool for storytelling.

+Directors and artists can setup a 3D scene being immersed into the virtual world.
+That will allow them to have a better understanding of the 3D scene.

+## Main Features

+- Set dressing: import 3D objects and compose the virtual set.
+- Camera: naturally move around and find the best camera angles and depth of field.
+- Animation: use the record mode or key frames to create animations.
+- Live link: Blender and VRtist live scene sync.
+- Lighting: use gradient sky or fine-tune the lighting using lights (directional, point and cone).
+- Nonlinear editing: nonlinear editing using multi-camera footages.

+## Supported VR Devices

+For now, VRtist has been only tested with the Oculus Rift S and Oculus Quest devices.

+## How to Install & Launch

+Just unzip the release file.
+Then launch the VRtist.exe and put your headset.

-## How to install
+## How to Build

-### Install VRtist
+Unity version: 2020.2.1f1

-- Build the Main scene in Unity Editor
+For now, VRtist has been tested on Windows 64bit only.
+Build the "Main" scene in the Unity editor.
-- Copy the VRtist folder in any location you want (Here we will use the path d:/vrtist)

-Right now VRtist can't load or save any scene as a standalone software so the use of Blender & Mixer are required.
+### Dependencies

+VRtist uses the following libraries as DLLs:

+- Assimp
+- OpenImageIO

+### Settings & Logs

+On Windows OS, VRtist writes settings to the %appdata%/Roaming/Ubisoft/VRtist/ directory.

+Logs and saves are written to the %appdata%/LocalLow/Ubisoft/VRtist/ directory.

+## Live Link with Blender

+It's possible to sync a Blender scene with a VRtist one via the Mixer add-on.
+A typical use case is to have a working Blender scene and to explore and modify it in VR with VRtist.

 ### Install Blender

-Download Blender 2.83 or above from blender.org (either install version or portable version).
+Download Blender 2.91 or above from blender.org (either install version or portable version).

 ### Install Mixer